* Dollar/yen loses steam after previous day's rally

 "The dollar will probably be weighed down, and a rise towards 108 yen seems unlikely," Okagawa said.

-Analysts say investors are also focused on U.S. payrolls data and comments by Federal Reserve Chairman Jerome Powell later this week, which should help determine the dollar's direction.
+Analysts say investors are also focused on U.S. payrolls data and comments by Federal Reserve Chairman Jerome Powell on Friday, which should help determine the dollar's direction.